What is it?

 - Housing costs: these go towards rent, rates, service charges or mortgage interest, etc

-If you are claiming JSA(IB) any partner you have can be required to take part in work-focused interviews as a condition for you retaining your full benefit.
+If you are claiming JSA(IB) any partner you have can be required to take part in work-focused conversations as a condition for you retaining your full benefit.

 Changes to JSA for share fishermen